-DIGS® (Digital Imaging Geological Systems) is a public, online archive that provides access to non confidential reports and other important documentary material held by the Resources & Energy Division.
+DIGS® (Digital Imaging of Geological System) is a public, online archive that provides access to non confidential reports and other important documentary material held by the Resources & Energy Division.

 The DIGS® database contains over 126 000 reports, with approximately 3.5 million pages, or 5 terabytes of digital data.
 DIGS® includes the following record types:

 - Departmental publications: Explanatory notes for maps published by the Geological Survey of NSW, Minfo, Quarterly Notes, bulletins, annual reports, historical brochures, heritage material, educational material and past publications like Mineral Industry Reviews.